"You never know how booty-holes gonna act under big lights."

 Disclaimer: I am not a lawyer.
 I could be best described as a sophisticated layperson.

-This sounds to me, as a layperson, as an open and shut case of tortious interference with a contract:
+This sounds to me, as a layperson, as an open and shut case of:

 The causing of harm by disrupting something that belongs to someone else — for example, interfering with a contractual relationship so that one party fails to deliver goods on time.

 TFEI had a contract with it’s hosting provider.
 That contract has now been broken because Tulsa World sent a fraudulent and malicious letter to the hosting provider.
-According to what I can google on Oklahoma law, these are the elements of tortious interference under the Oklahoma code:
+According to what I can google on Oklahoma law, these are the:

 Oklahoma law requires that a plaintiff prove: